etruong42/etruong42.github.com/_posts/2016-3-16-The-Case-for-Intermittent-Fasting.md

 ---
 layout: post
-title: The Case for Intermittent Fasting
+title: Why I Fast (Intermittently)
 description: For the generally healthy, experimenting with nutrition and eating less shouldn't be scary.
 Try it, and unlock new potential.
 ---